ledbettj/systemd-journal/README.md

-Obviously you will need to have [systemd](http://www.freedesktop.org/wiki/Software/systemd/) installed on your system in order to use the gem.
+Obviously you will need to have [systemd](http://www.freedesktop.org/wiki/Software/systemd/) installed on your system (specifically libsystemd or the older libsystemd-journal) in order to use the gem.
 Currently we support systemd 208 or higher.

 ## Usage